 - Hybrid: modern and efficient combinations of two or more materials

-Rubber air hoses have been around for a long time and they’re still the number one choice when it comes to “on the ground” work.
-Rubber hoses are strong, durable and can be dragged over rough surfaces.
+Rubber air hoses have been around for a long time and they are still the number one choice when it comes to “on-the-ground” work because they are strong, durable, and can be dragged over rough surfaces.

-Sturdy yet flexible, rubber air hoses are easy to coil and to store without taking too much space.
+Sturdy yet flexible, rubber air hoses are easy to coil and store without taking up too much space.

-Unlike PVC, rubber hoses can be repaired with ease when they get too much wear or have leaks.
+Unlike PVC, rubber hoses can be repaired with ease when they have too much wear or leaks.

-Rubber air hoses retain their flexibility even during colder temperatures.
+Rubber air hoses retain their flexibility even in colder temperatures.

 A downside: they’re heavy!
 That’s usually not an issue if you’re using them on short distances and on the ground.

-But for roofers or framers doing work at height, heavy air-hoses are a huge problem.
+For roofers or framers doing work at height, heavy air hoses are a huge problem.

 PVC air hoses are the cheapest option available on the market.
-Don’t expect more than a decent quality, you get what you pay for.
+Don’t expect more than decent quality because you get what you pay for.
 A PVC hose comes with some advantages and many disadvantages.

 The good: it’s light and strong.
-The best thing about PVC hoses is that they’re lightweight, with 30-40% lighter than rubber.
+The best thing about PVC hoses is that they are lightweight, about 30-40% lighter than rubber.
 This comes in handy in many situations.
 They’re strong and designed to take abuse.

 The bad: hard to coil and uncoil, almost impossible to lay flat, awful in cold temperatures, stiff, hard to repair.